 Advisory Board Members

-Ghen has had a long tenure at CBS in three separate stints.
-Most recently, he was asked by the CEO of CBS to return to the company as Senior Executive Vice President to launch a new alternative programs studio for CBS.
+Most recently, he was Senior Executive Vice President of the alternative programs studio for CBS.
 In this post Ghen sold four straight-to-series programs, to three broadcast networks: First, he convinced the stars of the hit ‘90s series Beverly Hills, 90210 to go to market with a bold new 90210 take, in which they agreed to play heightened versions of themselves in a scripted serialized dramedy; a fierce bidding war landed the show a series order at Fox.
 Then, he made a deal with sought-after moviestar and comedienne Tiffany Haddish to host Kids Say the Darndest Things, which also resulted in a bidding war and landed on the fall schedule at ABC.
 And he sold two crime reality series to CBS, including Whistleblower, currently in its second season.
 Ghen also has several pilots and other projects in the works at multiple other networks, including cable and streaming.

 In earlier stints at CBS, Ghen developed and oversaw the multiple Emmy Award-winning The Amazing Race, the U.S. version of Big Brother (whose format was adopted by many international territories, extending the franchise’s life for many years), and on CW and later VH1, America’s Next Top Model.
 Along with Survivor, these programs are four of the longest-running reality TV franchises in the world.
 Other notable shows include Kid Nation, Power of 10, and Million Dollar Password.